 The expenditure on the mewras was borne by those in whose jurisdiction the chaukis lay.
 The mewras appointed at the imperial Dak-chaukis located in the territory of the Rathore rulers were on the regular roll of the state establishment of Jodhpur.
 The monthly salary of the mewras was about Rs.
 3 which was lower than that given in the Ain-i-Akbari.
 In addition to that, state used to pay other expenses to the mewras.
 The mewras of Jalore and Bharwani were given eleven and four dams respectively as daily expenses.
-The mewras of Aurangzeb, the salaries of mewras were not delayed in order to maintain mail service.
+To During the reign of Aurangzeb, the salaries of mewras were not delayed in order to maintain mail service.
 A copy of Dastak (order) issued to Sital Singh, the treasurer of imperial army was ordered to pay the monthly salary to Nagoji and other mewras Rs.
 4 per month of Dak-chaukis of Bijapur to Poona, for maintaining the mail service between these two cities.
-The mewras are the mewras are the monthly salary to Nagoji and other the mewras Rs.
-4 per month of Dak-chaukis of Bijapur to Poona, for maintaining the mail service between these two cities.
+To